sst/guide/_examples/how-to-debug-lambda-functions-with-visual-studio-code.md

 ## Adding function code

 Our functions are stored in the `packages/functions/` directory.
-In this case, we have a simple Lambda function that's printing out the time the request was made.
+In this case, we'll have a simple Lambda function that's printing out the time the request was made.

-{%change%} Replace your `packages/functions/src/lambda.ts` with.
+{%change%} Create a `packages/functions/src/lambda.ts` with.

 ```ts
 import { APIGatewayProxyEventV2, APIGatewayProxyHandlerV2 } from "aws-lambda";